howerj/liblisp/liblisp.md

 The preprocessor defines that add or change functionality are:

+        USE_DL:
-        USE_DL    Add the dynamic loader interface
+                Add the dynamic loader interface
+        NDEBUG:
-        NDEBUG    The interpreter liberally uses assertions
+                The interpreter liberally uses assertions, this
+                disables them.
+        USE_INITRC:
+                Add functionality to read from an initialization file ("~/.lisprc" or "%HOMEPATH%\.lisprc").
+        USE_ABORT_HANDLER
+                This adds a handler for the SIGABRT, which is raised by assert().
+It adds a signal handler which catches the signal, prints out a stack trace using backtrace from "execinfo.h" and then continues with the abort.

 Using the makefile instead (either "make" or "make all") will build the "lisp" executable as well as the "liblisp.a" library.
 It will also build "liblisp.so"